VAR logo English

 With most of the forces, particles are more attractive (or less repulsive) when they are of opposite polarity.
 With the strong force, the polarity is three-way, and is referred to by metaphor with colour (with red+green+blue cancelling out in the same way as plus+minus, north+south or up+down).

-If three such quarks were to start orbiting at less than 4 nucleon's width, the Residual Strong Force would be so strong that it would attract them even closer together, until some point (at very close range) at which the force becomes repulsive.
+If three such quarks were to approach to less than 4 nucleon's width, the Residual Strong Force would be so strong that it would attract them even closer together, until some point (at very close range) at which the force becomes repulsive.
 Thus, the Residual Strong Force is repulsive for distances, r, much less than 1.7fm, but is strongly attractive at r=1.7fm, reducing roughly exponentially, as given by the Yukawa potential, after that:

 • Fr = - g2 . exp( - m.r / K0 ) / r